pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 ## Relationships Are Hard

 The next step involved a lot of thinking about team memberships and team nesting.
 [GitHub allows teams to be nested](https://docs.github.com/en/organizations/organizing-members-into-teams/requesting-to-add-a-child-team).
-This groups teams by area of responsibility, but also allows for certain properties, such as permissions, to be inherited by subteams.
+This groups teams by area of responsibility but also allows for certain properties, such as permissions, to be inherited by subteams.

 ```bash
 Parent Team                           Parent